SAP/curated-resources-for-domain-driven-design/blog/0002-core-concepts.md

 ### Generic Domain

-The generic domain is an area where there is expertise in the market which we can leverage.
-When you're writing or re-writing an enterprise application, there are going to be parts of the system that facilitate the business, but are not core to the business.
+The generic domain is an area where the market has expertise that we can exploit.
+When developing or redeveloping an enterprise application, there will be parts of the system that aid the business but are not critical to the operation.

-For example, in most businesses there is a concept of invoicing—sending bills to customers.
-While this is a critical business concept, it is not "core" to the business.
-In general, these types of pieces can be purchased from a vendor or outsourced and then wrapped in such a way to communicate with the rest of the enterprise as necessary.
+Most businesses, for example, have a concept of invoicing—sending bills to customers.
+While this is a critical business concept, it is not "core" to the organization.
+In general, these elements can be acquired from a vendor or outsourced and then packaged in such a way that they can connect with the rest of the organization as needed.

 The generic domain leverages expertise in the market for areas that facilitate the business but are not core to it.